 • winter warmth groups

-If we believe someone is at risk, this risk must be identified as being serious before we can act against your right to confidentiality.
-If information is shared without your consent, we will make sure that we record the information we share and the reason for doing so.
+If we believe someone is at serious risk, then West Midlands Fire Service is required by law to make contact with other agencies.
+We will make sure that we record the information we share and the reason for doing so.

 Where possible your information will be anonymised to remove as much detail as possible leaving only key elements to enable us, and our partners, to target resources to you and it will be transferred in a secure manner.

 3. Rights and Choices you have when it comes to any personal data we may collect.

 West Midlands Fire Service is committed to ensuring that the personal and sensitive information it holds about individuals is accurate, up to date, used only for the purpose intended and securely protected from inappropriate access.